CaetanoGenete/python-tools.nvim/README.md

 busted
 ```

-Using luarocks:
+Using luarocks (Which calls busted for you):

 ```bash
 luarocks test
 ```

-Or through make:
+Or through make (Which also calls busted for you, but handles other
+dependencies):

 ```bash
 make test-dev # Or make test-all